sonixboost/reportgenerator/README.txt

+Update V3.0.0:
+Before this version, users have to manually reinstall the entire .exe file to update the app.
+With this new version, an auto update script is in place to allow for a more seamless user experience!
+The app will now update automatically, eliminating the needs for manual uninstalls and installs.
+Cheers!

 My objective of this small project is to design an application to help automate and simplify a report writing process.
 Conventionally, a typical report takes hours to complete and is very mundane.
 This program will generate a report in mere seconds, reducing the need for manual counting and typing.

 This program will take in an excel sheet filled with data, pre-process it, extract important information and data and finally generate a docx report in a predefined format.
 Once the program runs, a GUI will appear.
 The GUI is created using customtkinter, a more modern python GUI library than its predecessor, tkinter.